SONGNightbreeze/React_axios/Notes.md

 * the front-end application needs to interact with the backend by ajax requests (json data)
 *  the react application needs to integrate ajax library ajax request libraries
       * jQuery: not recommended

                 React aims to minimise its own manipulation of the DOM, while jQuery is used exclusively to manipulate the DOM
-      * axios:  recommended
+      * axios:
-                1).
-Wrap XMLHttpRequest object in ajax
+      	* Wrap XMLHttpRequest object in ajax
-                2). promise style
-                3).
-Can be used on browser and node server
+      	* promise style , Can be used on browser and node server

 **install axios  ==> yarn add axios**